Scum (Napalm Death album): Recording and production

-Initial release
+Release and promotion

 Pearson wanted to release Napalm Death's debut not as a mini-album and not as a split, but instead as a complete album.
 He did not believe, however, that the current lineup, which had not been active for long, could write enough songs for an album in a reasonable time.
 He therefore decided to use the previously unused recordings from August 1986 as an A-side for an album.
 There was little reason to expect the record to achieve commercial success, and for this reason, the budget for the record's production was very low.
 Pearson spent nearly all of his savings for the recording, production, and promotion of the album.
 It was his label's third release, and the album's failure would have potentially spelled bankruptcy.
 In June 1987, the album was released in a pressing of 2000 copies.

-Reception

-Commercial success

 Earache Records secured a contract with Revolver Records and thus was able to ensure the nationwide distribution of its releases, so that the first edition of the album sold out within a few weeks.
 Simultaneously, Napalm Death embarked upon the first tour in their history along with Ripcord.
 The most decisive cause of the commercial success of Scum came when radio host John Peel played songs from the album on his radio show BBC Radio 1 and subsequently invited the band to perform a Peel Session.
 On 13 September 1987, Napalm Death recorded twelve tracks with a total playing time of 5 minutes and 40 seconds, which were first broadcast on 22 September 1987.
 The broadcast gave the album national attention, and Earache Records thus pressed another edition.
 This sold well, leading Napalm Death to procure the number 8 spot on the UK Indie Charts.
 Within a few weeks of the first Peel Session, about 10,000 units of the album had been sold.

-Later releases and legacy

 The first pressing of the CD (1988) included 54 tracks, adding the From Enslavement to Obliteration album and four bonuses.
 In 1994, the first two albums were re-released separately.
 A remastered version was released on 27 January 2012.
-The album cover was designed by Bill Steer's Carcass bandmate Jeffrey Walker.
-The album covers came in varied colours: orange, gold, green, blue, and yellow.